 This year, no Georgian has been left untouched by the health or economic impacts of COVID-19.
 The global pandemic has spotlighted the importance of public policy decisions that prioritize the health and wellness of populations, the consequences of underfunding government agencies (like departments of public health) and other essential public infrastructure, and the disparate impact that public policies have had on Black Americans and other people of color.
 National, state, and local leaders, many elected by the public, are responsible for the policy decisions made ahead of and in response to COVID-19, its economic fallout, and the movement for racial justice .

-Ahead of Election Day on November 6, 2020, Georgians have the opportunity to learn more about these elected positions, the decision-making power each has, and how that may impact their health and the well-being of Georgians.
+Ahead of election season (October to November 3, 2020), Georgians have the opportunity to learn more about these elected positions, the decision-making power each has, and how their impact on the health and the well-being of Georgians.
 This year, Georgians will cast their votes for the U.S. President, members of Congress, state legislators, state supreme court judges, and other positions.
 Voters’ decisions about the candidates in each race will have an unprecedented impact on consumers health issues in Georgia as we continue to battle through the current health crisis.

 Georgia’s General Assembly